Brain Dump Journaling: How to Empty Your Head and Think Clearly

 A brain dump is exactly what it sounds like: everything that is currently in your head, transferred onto paper, without editing or filtering.
 No structure, no priority, no attempt to solve anything yet.
 Just everything out.

 It is one of the most useful and least glamorous tools in the self-management toolkit.
-It works for anxiety, for decision fatigue, for creative blocks, for the specific exhaustion that comes from carrying too many open loops in working memory — and it works almost immediately.
+It works for anxiety.
+It works for decision fatigue and creative blocks.
+It works for the specific exhaustion that comes from carrying too many open loops in your working memory.
+And it works almost immediately.

 Why the mind gets full

 Working memory — the mental space available for active processing — is limited.
-Research by cognitive psychologist George Miller in 1956 established the classic figure of 7 ± 2 items as the capacity limit, and more recent research by Nelson Cowan suggests the effective limit is closer to 4 chunks.
-When you're tracking more than this, items compete for attention.
+In 1956, the cognitive psychologist George Miller put the classic figure at 7 ± 2 items: roughly what you can hold in mind at once.
+More recent work by the psychologist Nelson Cowan suggests the real, effective limit is closer to 3 or 4 chunks.
+When you're tracking more than that, items start competing for the same limited attention.
 You forget things.
 You circle back to the same thoughts.
-You feel overwhelmed not because the problems are large but because the volume of items in rotation is too high for your brain to process cleanly.
+You feel overwhelmed not because any one problem is large, but because the sheer number of items in rotation is more than your brain can hold cleanly at once.

 The solution is not to think harder.
-It is to transfer the cognitive load off-brain and onto an external surface.
+It's to move the cognitive load off-brain and onto an external surface.
 Paper, in this case.
-A brain dump empties the queue, which frees processing capacity for what actually needs it.
+A brain dump empties the queue, which frees up processing capacity for what actually needs it.

 How to do a brain dump

-The process is simple, but the simplicity is the point.
-Don't make it more complicated.
+The process is simple, and the simplicity is the point.
+Don't make it more complicated than this.

-Step 1: Set a timer for 10 minutes.
+Step 1: Set a timer for ten minutes.
 Open a notebook or a blank document.
 Write everything that is in your head.
 Tasks, worries, ideas, people you need to contact, things you promised to do, things you're anxious about, things you want, things you resent, things you've been meaning to do for three months.
 No filtering.
 No prioritising.
-Don't stop to think about whether something is worth including — if it's there, it goes on the page.
+Don't stop to weigh up whether something is worth including — if it's there, it goes on the page.

-Step 2: Stop when the timer goes or when you run dry.
-Most people exhaust the obvious items in five to seven minutes and then sit in discomfort for a moment before a second wave of less-obvious items surfaces.
-Stay with that discomfort.
+Step 2: Stop when the timer goes, or when you run dry.
+Most people exhaust the obvious items in five to seven minutes, then sit in a moment of discomfort before a second wave of less-obvious items surfaces.
+Stay with that discomfort a little longer than feels comfortable.
 The second wave tends to contain the things you most needed to get out.

 Step 3: Do nothing with the list immediately.
 The brain dump is complete as a cognitive exercise once everything is on paper.
-You don't have to sort it, action it, or prioritise it now.
+You don't have to sort it, action it, or prioritise it right away.
 The clearing is the goal.
-If you then choose to organise what's on the page, that's a separate, distinct activity — and one you'll do with much better clarity than you would have had when you started.
+If you then choose to organise what's on the page, that's a separate, distinct activity — and one you'll do with far better clarity than you'd have had when you started.

 When to use a brain dump